-Students are aware of how to share concerns in confidence - See Local School Protocols for specific school arrangements.
+- 121. Students are aware of how to share concerns in confidence See Local School Protocols for specific school arrangements. - 122.
 The schools' RSHE curriculum supports pupils to identify this type of abuse, supports them to know this is not acceptable in anyway and supports children to seek support should they require it.
-This represents a key aspect of teaching safeguarding, maintaining an effective safeguarding culture and a school wide preventative approach to safeguarding.
+This represents a key aspect of teaching safeguarding, maintaining an effective safeguarding culture and a school wide preventative approach to safeguarding. - 123.
 Concerns about pupils' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils/students and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.

-If there is a concern that the level of possible abuse may reach a threshold for Police and or Social Care involvement or that either the alleged victim or perpetrator should be offered support or intervention from the Locality Early Help Hub, appropriate contact and Requests for Service (if needed) will be made in-line with local safeguarding procedures.

-In cases of possible Hate Crime, a separate referral will be made to the Humberside Police Hate Crime reporting system via 101 or online at the ERYC

-This will not prevent or delay the school in following their own internal disciplinary procedures and/or making a request for service to SaPH if this is required.

-If an incident has occurred during the school day or is occurring, that is clearly an urgent criminal matter, so 999 must be called.

-Where any child involved in child-on-child abuse is an open case to partner agencies, the lead professional will be informed.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - 124.
+If there is a concern that the level of possible abuse may reach a threshold for Police and or Social Care involvement or that either the alleged victim or perpetrator should be offered support or intervention from the Locality Early Help Hub, appropriate contact and Requests for Service (if needed) will be made in-line with local safeguarding procedures. - 125.
+In cases of possible Hate Crime, a separate referral will be made to the Humberside Police Hate Crime reporting system via 101 or online at the ERYC web site. - 126.
+This will not prevent or delay the school in following their own internal disciplinary procedures and/or making a request for service to SaPH if this is required. - 127.
+If an incident has occurred during the school day or is occurring, that is clearly an urgent criminal matter, so 999 must be called. - 128.
+Where any child involved in child-on-child abuse is an open case to partner agencies, the lead professional will be updated, and school will share information with and take advice from these agencies.
+This will include the status of any investigation, supervision, forward planning and details of any police involvement.

-If allegations of such abuse are investigated by Police or Social Care the school will take advice from these agencies as to internal investigation and supervision of the pupils involved.
 School will make every effort to ensure that during such investigations all pupils involved are treated fairly and consistently and that appropriate supervision and support is in place.
-Parents will be made aware of any specific arrangements that are put in place.

-Whilst it is important that the school does not assume guilt without clear evidence or direction from other agencies, it is important to ensure that the victim or alleged victim is fully protected and supported throughout the process.
+Parents will be made aware of any specific arrangements that are put in place. - 129.
+Whilst it is important that the school does not assume guilt without clear evidence or direction from other agencies, it is important to ensure that the victim or alleged victim is fully protected and supported throughout the process. - 130.
 In circumstances where a pupil may present a risk to peers or staff, appropriate Risk Management plans will be developed with appropriate advice from other agencies.
-These plans will be discussed with staff on a need-to-know basis and the child and parents/carers.
+These plans will be discussed with staff on a need-to-know basis and the child and parents/carers. - 131.
 Staff are aware that 'up skirting' behaviour is a criminal offence and must be reported as such to senior staff as a form of sexual harassment.